 When the police are called during a domestic dispute in Seattle or King County, an arrest almost always results.
-If you are accused of any unwanted physical contact, damaging property, or threatening harm, that is enough evidence for an arrest to be made.
+If you are accused of unwanted physical contact, damaging property, or threatening harm, that is enough evidence for an arrest to be made.

 After the Arrest

-It is a common misunderstanding that after the arrest, the alleged victim can decide to press or drop charges.
-In Washington State, it is the prosecutor’s decision to file charges or dismiss the case.
+It is a common misunderstanding that after the arrest, the alleged victim can decide to press charges or drop charges.
+In Washington State, it is ultimately the prosecutor’s decision to file charges or dismiss the case.

-A domestic violence attorney should be involved as early on in the process as possible.
+A domestic violence attorney should be involved as early in the process as possible.
 During the early stages of a case, a DV lawyer can sometimes prevent: